moodboom/git-semver/README.md

 # git-semver
+An automated git semantic versioning command line system to optimize any developer's git workflow.
+Shave off hours of git tedium.

-Easily add semantic versioning to all your git repositories, and integrate the versioning into your apps.
+* Easily add semantic versioning to all your git repositories, and integrate the versioning into your apps.* Includes support for automated semver publishing of node modules.* Also includes extended tooling for git, including pretty log output.

-Common usage:  git-sync [--major|--minor] msg msg "msg with these [-?&|] should be quoted" The git-semver mantra:
+Common usage:  git-sync [--major|--minor] My commit message The git-semver mantra:

    Automatically tag your code with a semantic version every time you push